EU To Get Four Million Extra Pfizer Doses For hotspots - UrduPoint

 The delivery -- over and above already agreed supplies from the vaccine-maker -- will go to affected border regions within the bloc to "help ensure or restore free movement of goods and people", she said in a statement.

-The announcement came as the commission attempted to persuade at least six member states -- including her home country Germany -- to lift virus-related border restrictions deemed by Brussels to be excessive.
+The effort comes as the European Commission is trying to persuade at least six EU states -- including von der Leyen's home country Germany -- to lift virus-related border restrictions deemed by Brussels to be excessive.

 It also follows a trip by the leaders of Austria and Denmark to Israel to form a vaccine-producing alliance that exemplified broad criticism of the lack of deliveries so far under the commission's pre-purchasing scheme.

-Von der Leyen said the four million extra BioNTech/Pfizer doses will be delivered "before the end of March" and will help member states deploy "their targeted use where they are most needed, in particular in border regions".
+Von der Leyen said the four million extra BioNTech/Pfizer doses would be delivered "before the end of March" to help member states deploy "their targeted use where they are most needed, in particular in border regions".

 She said they would go to "tackle aggressive variants of the virus and to improve the situation in hotspots".